wtsi-hgi/yascp/usage.md

 ```

 ## Genotypesheet input (optional)
+This file contains paths to VCFs and cohort labels associated with them.
-Genotypesheet can be provided to the pipeline to perform a better sample deconvolution and detect whether the sample you are expecting is really the sample (through the GT match).
+A genotypesheet can be provided to the pipeline to improve sample deconvolution and detect whether the expected sample is indeed the correct one through genotype (GT) matching.
-The pipeline will figure out which cohort the deconvoluted sample comes from (if any).
-In the following example, we have 3 cohorts: Cohort1 has genotypes for each of the chromosomes - this is ok as the pipeline will use all chromosome files to figure out whether the sample is part of this.
+The pipeline will determine which cohort the deconvoluted sample comes from (if any).
+In the following example, we have 3 cohorts: Cohort1 has genotypes for each of the chromosomes - this is acceptable, as the pipeline will use all chromosome files to identify whether the sample is part of this cohort.
 The other 2 cohorts have a merged VCF file for all the chromosomes.
-This is also ok as it will figure out whether the sample belongs to this cohort in one go.
-After looking at all these cohorts the pipeline will assign only 1 donor corresponding to which one is the most likely real match.
+This is also acceptable, as it will determine whether the sample belongs to this cohort in one step.
+After evaluating all cohorts the pipeline will assign the sample to the single donor that is the most likely real match.

 You can find an example genotypesheet [here](../sample_input/vcf_inputs.tsv).